stiltlunar/obsidian-scripts/README.md

 # Obsidian Scripts

 ## CustomJS

 Using the CustomJS plugin, this folder contains JavaScript files that handle custom code.
-Obsidian will not show the scripts in this folder because they are .js file extension types. **Please use a text editor**
+Change Obsidian display preferences to show all file types.

+## Features

+### Render Callouts

+renderCallouts() displays callout information for a note.
+You can configure when and what a callout will display by creating a [file_type]@callouts md file.
+Use Obsidians ``` code format to write JSON.

+### Render Bibliography

+Takes all notes with a type 📖 and renders a bibliography entry.